-Pamphlets and violence prevention information is distributed to staff members through email and payroll stuffers at various times during the year.
+Pamphlets and violence prevention information is distributed to staff members through email at various times during the year.
 Violence prevention brochures are made available to parents during open houses.
 Students are offered materials in interpersonal violence prevention as well as annual discussions during one period or more of class time in some subject areas.